 Between 1898 and 1899 Albert worked as a ship’s carpenter on a ship called the Cap Breton out of Montreal (see discharge papers below).

 In December, 1899 he married Clara Andrews (b.
-1878) of Port-de-Grave (see: Family of Clara Andrews) and moved to Sydney Mines, Cape Breton, Nova Scotia where he was a foreman in the coal mines at Sydney Mines, NS.
+1878) of Port-de-Grave (see: Family of Clara Andrews).
+In 1902 he moved to Sydney Mines, Cape Breton, Nova Scotia and in 1903 Clara and Ethel Lulu followed.

 Sydney Mines, Cape Breton, N.S. http://ltbksmns.blogspot.ca/